The John Godber Company Brings Live Outdoor Theatre Back To Hull

 Hull-based Wykeland created Stage @TheDock, investing £750,000 to transform the former Central Dry Dock into an outdoor performance venue.

-As the city’s only permanent new venue created for the 2017 City of Culture year, Stage @TheDock has been used for a wide range of cultural and artistic events over the past four years, including as a regular location for performances.
+As the city’s only permanent new venue created for the 2017 City of Culture year, Stage @TheDock has been used for a wide range of cultural and artistic events over the past four years, including as a regular location for Freedom Festival performances.

 Wykeland Managing Director Dominic Gibbons said: “We’re very excited to be working with The John Godber Company and the Arts Council to bring live outdoor theatre back to Hull and there couldn’t be a more appropriate venue, overlooking the Humber and the River Hull, for this maritime epic.